What Is a Ranula?

 However, using caution with sharp objects or pieces of food will make you less likely to injure your mouth.
 Maintaining good oral hygiene will also reduce your risk of an oral infection.

-Ranulas can be treated effectively in almost all cases, rarely leading to severe complications.
-It can take a few weeks to recover from ranula ablation or surgery fully.
+Ranulas can be treated effectively in almost all cases, and severe complications are rare.
+Recovery from ranula ablation or surgery can take a few weeks.

 Summary